-Details of the members of the Board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on Directors.
+Details of the members of the Board, their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report section of the 2022 Annual Report.

-It is the Company's practice to allow its executive Directors to accept appointments outside the Company with prior written approval of the Board.
-No appointments of this nature were accepted during the year ended 30 June 2020.
-The commitments of non-executive Directors are considered by the Board prior to the Directors' appointment to the Board of the Group and are reviewed each year as part of the annual performance assessment
+It is the Company's practice to allow its Executive Directors to accept appointments outside the Company with prior written approval of the Board.
+No appointments of this nature were accepted during the year ended 30 June 2022.
+The commitments of non-executive Directors are considered by the Board prior to the Directors' appointment to the Board of the Group and are reviewed each year as part of the annual performance assessment.